TillMueller/p2p-onion/implementation/src/README.md

 ## Note
 The tests might intermittently fail due to the unreliable characteristics of the UDP data transport, in which case warnings about missed packets or repeated sequence numbers are printed to the console and log file.

-This does therefore not necessairly indicate an implementation error.
+This does therefore not necessarily indicate an implementation error.

 # Limitations
 The system does not make any guarantees for the reliability of the data delivery.